 Uses and Traditions –

-The origins of the cultivation of tomato are lost in the mists of time and there are traces of its use, already at the Aztecs.
-Tomato sauce was indeed an integral part of Aztec cuisine.
-The Aztecs also thought that the tomato had aphrodisiac properties and this would be the reason why the French originally called it pomme d’amour, “pomo d’amore”.
-It is also said that after his introduction in Europe, Sir Walter Raleigh would have donated this seedling full of fruit to Queen Elizabeth, baptizing it with the name of apples of love (“pomi d’amore”).
+The origins of tomato cultivation are lost in the mists of time and there are traces of its use, already among the Aztecs.
+The tomato sauce was in fact an integral part of Aztec cuisine.
+The Aztecs also thought that the tomato had aphrodisiac properties and this is the reason why the French originally called it pomme d’amour, “love apple”.
+It is also said that after its introduction in Europe, Sir Walter Raleigh would have given this plant full of its fruits to Queen Elizabeth, baptizing it with the name of apples of love (“love apples”).

-Upon arrival in Europe in 1540, by the Spanish Hernán Cortés, it was thought to be a poisonous plant as it resembled the Morella grass.
-In fact, faced with the doubt, it was adopted together with the potato and the American one but as an ornamental plant.
-Subsequently, the physician and botanist Nicolàs Monardes Alfaro studied its characteristics for healing purposes and we have to wait some time before we understand its food use.
-The cultivation of tomatoes began in fact in the second half of the seventeenth century.
-We find documentations in Italy by Pietro Andrea Mattioli who in his “Medici Senensis Commentarii” of 1544 defined the tomato called it mala aurea, then literally translated into Italian as “golden apple” from its characteristic golden yellow color.
-Subsequently, according to the local tradition, he affirmed that the transition from the golden berries to the red ones was due to a selection made in the agro nocerino between the seventeenth and eighteenth centuries.
+Upon its arrival in Europe in 1540, by the Spanish Hernán Cortés, it was thought that it was a poisonous plant as it resembled black nightshade.
+In fact, in the face of doubt, it was adopted together with the potato and the American one but as an ornamental plant.
+Subsequently the physician and botanist Nicolàs Monardes Alfaro studied its characteristics for curative purposes and it is necessary to wait some time before its food use is understood.
+In fact, tomato cultivation began in the second half of the 17th century.
+We find documentation in Italy by Pietro Andrea Mattioli who in his “Medici Senensis Commentarii” of 1544 defined the tomato as mala aurea, then literally translated into Italian as “golden apple” from its characteristic golden yellow color.
+Subsequently, according to local tradition, he stated that the transition from gold to red berries was due to a selection made in the Nocerino countryside between the 17th and 18th centuries.